dlepaux/realtime-bpm-analyzer/readme.md

 ### New features

-If you're developing a new feature and you want to test it in another project, you can run `bin/build/to-project allegro`.
-This command will build the library and copy the built artifacts into the project `allegro` sitting next to this one.
+If you're developing a new feature and you want to test it in another project, you can run `bin/build/to-project.sh nameOfTheProject`.
+This command will create package with `npm pack` and copy it into the target project `nameOfTheProject` sitting next to this one.
 You will then be able to test a production-like package.

 ### Technical Documentation